 CZS Docents come from all walks of life and range in age from Gen Z to nonagenarians!
 Some have college degrees; many do not.
 Some live close to the zoo; others live quite some distance.
 Their passion for animals and wildlife is what motivates them to volunteer at the zoo.
-If your passion is talking with people about animals, nature, and conservation, and you are enthusiastically engaged as a lifelong learner, then Brookfield Zoo has a great volunteer program just for you!
+If your passion is talking with people about animals, nature, and conservation, and you are an enthusiastic lifelong learner, then Brookfield Zoo has a great volunteer program just for you!

-2019 CZS Docent Program Information Page Two
+2020 CZS Docent Program Information Page Two